Funding Opportunities for PVM International Programs

 After reviewing the information below, be sure to make an appointment with the IP Office to find out how to put your application in the best position for scholarship success.

-- Purdue Veterinary Medicine scholarships will be available for 2015/2016 for students travelling internationally for study abroad experiences.
-Scholarships will be awards of up to $1500 per student and award recipients will be chosen by a faculty committee.
+- Purdue Veterinary Medicine scholarships will be available for 2016/2017 for students travelling internationally for study abroad experiences.
+Scholarships will be awards from $500 - $1500 per student and award recipients will be chosen by a faculty committee.
 Awards will be made to first and second year DVM students and Veterinary Technology students for summer international experiences and to third year students for senior year international externships and off campus blocks.
-Recipients will be chosen based on how the proposed international experience will advance the educational, career, and cultural objectives of the student.
+Recipients will be chosen based on how the proposed international experience will advance the educational, career, and cultural objectives of the student, their enrollment in VM 80900, IVSA Workshop Participation, previous funds awared from IP Office, and previous international experience.
 Students applying for scholarships are strongly encouraged to enroll in VM 80900 (International Veterinary Medicine).
-If they do not enroll in VM 80900 they will be required to either attend the lecture on universal safety precautions or alternatively view the lecture on-line.
+All students going abroad will be required to either attend Pre-Departure Orientation before they depart or alternatively view the lecture on-line.

-The deadline for application for PVM international travel scholarships is 5:00 p.m.
+- The deadline for application for PVM international travel scholarships is 5:00 p.m.
 Friday, February 17, 2017.
 Recipients will be announced March 10, 2017.
-Please contact the International Programs office at email@example.com with any questions or concerns.
+The scholarship application link can be found at http://www.vet.purdue.edu/ip/funding.php .
+While on the website, please check out more of the international scholarship opportunities.
+Please contact the International Programs office at firstname.lastname@example.org or Will Smith II at email@example.com with any questions or concerns.

 - The Indiana Veterinary Medical Association (IVMA) and Indiana Animal Health Foundation (IAHF) have established a scholarship fund for students at Purdue University.
 The IVMA will award 5 - $1000 scholarships and the IAHF will award 2 - $1000 scholarships.
 The deadline for this scholarship is October 30, 2016.